Claytonsr/C-Programming/README.md

 # C-Programming

-Only a few scripts for college studies
+Only a few scripts for college studies.